galtay/govlytics/README.md

 commands given at the following link (http://debian.neo4j.org/).
 After it finishes you can point a web browser at `http://localhost:7474`.
 The default username and password are both `neo4j`.
 On the first login it will ask you to change the password.
-Change it to `neo`.
+Change it to `neo4jgov`.